footios/freeCodeCamp---JavaScript/README.md

         booWho(null);
 ```

-## <a name="titleCase"/> Title Case a Sentence
+## <a name="titleCase"/> Title Case a Sentence [FCC Solutions](https://guide.freecodecamp.org/certifications/javascript-algorithms-and-data-structures/basic-algorithm-scripting/title-case-a-sentence)
 Return the provided string with the first letter of each word capitalized.
 Make sure the rest of the word is in lower case.

+I got a lot of help from Randell Dawson.
+Here is the topic on the [forum.](https://www.freecodecamp.org/forum/t/title-case-a-sentence-is-there-any-chance-for-this-code-to-work/231456/7)

 ```
-  // This one works, but I use the replace method, not slice.
+  // This one is with the replace method.
         function titleCase(str) {

           // make all leters toLowerCase and convert str to array